TeamMistique/ExtensionRepository/README.md

 To create a database user, type the following command.

 ```
-$ GRANT ALL PRIVILEGES ON *.* TO 'defuser'@'localhost' IDENTIFIED BY 'defuser';
+$ GRANT ALL PRIVILEGES ON *.* TO 'defuser'@'localhost' IDENTIFIED BY '123456';
 ```
 Type \q to exit the mysql program.
 To log in to MySQL as the user you just created, type the following command.

 ```
 $ mysql -u defuser -p
 ```
-Type the user's password (defuser), and then press Enter.
+Type the user's password (123456), and then press Enter.
 To process the SQL script and create the database, type the following command.

 ```
 $ mysql -u defuser -p < extensionrepositoryDB.sql